MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 > {: .error}
 {: .solution}

 [3] Next, make a column for each of the data types in the `series` column (or whatever you renamed it to).
-This should give you the following columns: country name, year, expenditure in general, % of funds from business, % of funds from government, % of funds from higher ed, % of funds from non-profit, % of funds from abroad, % of funds from non-specified sources.
+This should give you the following columns: country name, temperature, expenditure in general, % of funds from business, % of funds from government, % of funds from higher ed, % of funds from non-profit, % of funds from abroad, % of funds from non-specified sources.

 > ## Solution
 >